Frustrated with Delayed Confirmation: Can I Leave Before Notice Period Ends?

 prahpr

-Hi, I am working for an organization which, as per policy, is to provide confirmation after six months based on the feedback.
-Though I got positive feedback from my supervisor, I am still waiting (after ten months) for my confirmation.
-Every time I talk about the same, they will find some issue to postpone the same on some pretext.
-I have finally put in my resignation letter with a date, but is it possible to leave the employment before the notice period as I am not a confirmed employee?
+I am working for an organization that, as per policy, is supposed to provide confirmation after six months based on feedback.
+Although I received positive feedback from my supervisor, I am still waiting (after ten months) for my confirmation.
+Every time I discuss this, they find some issue to postpone it on some pretext.
+I have finally submitted my resignation letter with a date, but is it possible to leave the employment before the notice period since I am not a confirmed employee?

 abedeen7